hmorchid/ada-project-analytixxperts2023/index.md

 <iframe src="assets/distrib_diversity_3.html" width="800px" height="500px" frameborder="0" position="relative">Genre plot</iframe>

-We observe for Ethnic Diversity that :
+We observed for Ethnic Diversity that :
 * A considerable number of local movies feature actors exclusively from the same country or ethnicity, which accounts for the noticeable instances of a 0 diversity score.
 * This distribution is derived using the Simpson diversity index, which considers two actors diverse if they do not have the exact same label.
 Given the dataset's extreme imbalance in terms of ethnicities, it's expected that the distribution won't be smooth.
 However, it's noteworthy that the frequency appears lower at the extremes and higher around the 0.5 mark.